KrisKasprzak/TeensyDB/README.md

   </tr>
 </table>

 This driver lets you create fields of specified data types, then in some measurement loop add a new record, save a record, and repeat.
-As with many flash chips you CANNOT write to an address unless it's in the erased state.
+As with many flash chips you CANNOT write to an address unless it's in the erased state hence this library requires data to be written and stored contiguous.
 This driver will find the next available writable address so if you power up your system, and start saving data, you can be sure you will be writing to valid addresses.
 The field definition process passes pointers into the library so the save process simply looks at the data you already have in memory.
 This design keeps you from having to populate and save a bunch of fields.
 One addRecord() call and one saveRecord() call is all that is needed to save your data to the chip.
 <br>
 <b><h3>Library highlights</b></h3>
 1. relatively small footprint